gecio/gecio.github.io/docs/_optimist/guided_tour/step11/index.en.md

 ## External access

-**Important:** Now that you have enabled IPv6 on the VM, it is reachable from the rest of the world on its IPv6 address on the ports that you allowed in the security group.
+**Important:** This VM can now be reached from anywhere in the world via its IPv6 address (only on the ports that you allowed in the security group).

 Unlike IPv4, you do not need to assign a floating IP address to be able to reach the VM.

-If you want to reach the VM with IPv4, you  have to assign a floating IP address.
+If you want to reach the VM with IPv4, you must assign a floating IP address.

-If you want to test the IPv6 reachability but do not have access to a machine with IPv6, you can use some web-based tools, for example:
+If you want to test the IPv6 reachability but do not have access to a machine with IPv6, you can use certain web-based tools, for example:
 <https://www.subnetonline.com/pages/ipv6-network-tools/online-ipv6-ping.php>

 ## Conclusion

-In the previous step, you already established a connection with IPv4.
-Now, you also added access with IPv6.
+In the previous step, you established a connection with IPv4.
+Access via IPv6 has now also been added.

 In the next step, the instance from [Step 7](/optimist/guided_tour/step07/) will be used as a template and made accessible from outside.